 Do you have a bare-bones LinkedIn Profile – but you’re not sure how to make it stronger?

 Nearly every executive I speak with laments the lack of time and ideas for creating an engaging, interesting LinkedIn presence reflecting their personal brand.

 Try these strategies for building a strong, relevant portrait of your executive competencies on LinkedIn:

-1 – Tune your LinkedIn Headline for the right executive role.
+Tune Your LinkedIn Headline for the RIGHT Executive Level.

 Don’t settle for LinkedIn’s default (your current job title).
 Instead, provide a keyword-rich descriptor that positions you for the role you hold now, plus a step up in the future.

 As an example, Senior Vice President Sales at ABC Manufacturing implies strong team management and closing skills, but SVP Sales & Revenue Officer, Top Team Results & New Consultative Processes Distinguishing Manufacturing Firms tells a more complete story.

 Out of ideas for your Headline?
 Start with your career level (CIO, Sales Manager, Director of IT, etc.), then add key skills, such as IT Roadmaps or Product Strategy.
 Make reference to a result, such as New Technology Platforms or Revenue Growth.